guillaumeblaquiere/eventsync/README.md

 curl -X POST -d "New test2" <CloudRunServiceUrl>/event/entry2
 ```
 *For an automatic trigger, with the current configuration and a trigger type set to `window`, you have to have at least
-one event per endpoints.
+one event per endpoint.
 Check your PubSub!*

 Manual trigger